NSIS-Dev/Documentation/Includes/WinVer/IsWin95.md

 ## Example

     ${If} ${IsWin95}
-        DetailPrint "Windows 95 or higher"
+        DetailPrint "Running on Windows 95"
     ${Else}
-        DetailPrint "Older than Windows 95"
+        DetailPrint "Not running on Windows 95"
     ${EndIf}

 ## Credits